gruntwork-io/terragrunt/docs/_docs/02_features/debugging.md

 we should be golden!
 We fix the problem in time to take a nice afternoon walk in the sun.

-In this example we've seen how `terragrunt debug` can help us root cause issues in dependency and local variable resolution.
+In this example we've seen how the tfvars json file can help us root cause issues in dependency and local variable resolution.

 <!-- See